Are you wondering how to install rubber gym flooring in your home? Learn how we installed our home gym flooring in 9 easy steps!

 Above is what the other side looks like.

 This won’t last but I have been doing my yoga in the new gym since the equipment is not up yet.

 Here is that classic shoe floor photo we all love so much!
-If you are wondering about the other options we looked at in the process keep reading.

 I hope this post was both helpful and inspiring as you go through your home gym design process.